YohannFaure/ProjetNetwork/README.md

 ### 1.2 - What is in the data

 The network represents the directed connections between two subreddits, a connection being a post containing a direct hyperlink to an other subreddit.
-The network is extracted from publicly available Reddit data of 2.5 years from Jan 2014 to April 2017.
+The network is extracted from publicly available Reddit data of 2 years and a half, from January 2014 ($t_0$) to April 2017 ($t_f$).

 <a name="POST_LABEL"></a>